Dentistry for Children

 When should I take my child to the dentist?

-It is recommended that children should go to the dentist with their parents as soon as possible.
-You should then take them regularly, as often as your dental team recommend.
-This will let them get used to the noises, smells and surroundings and prepare them for future visits.
+Children should go to the dentist regularly, or as often as your dentist recommends.
+We also recommend that children start going to the dentist as early as 6 months old to ensure that they are exposed to the dentist.
+This will help them get used to the noises, smells and surroundings and prepare them for future visits.
 The earlier these visits start, the more relaxed the children will be.

 When will my child’s teeth appear?